trufflesuite/trufflesuite.com/src/tutorials/pet-shop.md

   <strong>Note</strong>: The first two imports are referring to global Truffle files, not a `truffle` directory.
 You should not see a `truffle` directory inside your `test/` directory.
 </p>

-Then we define a contract-wide variable containing the smart contract to be tested, calling the `DeployedAddresses` smart contract to get its address.
+Then we define three contract-wide variables:
+* First, one containing the smart contract to be tested, calling the `DeployedAddresses` smart contract to get its address.
+* Second, the id of the pet that will be used to test the adoption functions.
+* Third, since the TestAdoption contract will be sending the transaction, we set the expected adopter address to **this**, a contract-wide variable that gets the current contract's address.

 ### Testing the adopt() function